ragnarr18/todo-electron-app/README.md

 # todo-electron-app
-A small To-do list app made with Electron
+A small To-do list app made with Electron, a framework used to create desktop apps via a chromium browser

 ## running the desktop app
 - in the terminal run git clone https://github.com/ragnarr18/todo-electron-app.git